asukix/astrofy/src/content/blog/post-003-real-cost-of-combine.md

 ---
-title: "Statless?
+title: "Stateless?
 Decoupled?
 Think Again.
 The Real cost of Combine in Complex system"
 description: How breaks the combine the illusion of isolation?
 pubDate: "Apr 22 2025"
 heroImage: "/post_img.webp"